Blog

 END

-This captures the timestamp
+This captures the timestamp for start and end rows.

-Using MAX
+Using MAX:

 MAX(CASE WHEN activity_type = 'start' THEN timestamp END) AS start_time,